luizbgomide/EclipsePhase2e-ptbr/src/11/08-saturn.md

 ## The Ringers

 Saturn’s rings are the primary source of water in the system and a great place to go to be alone and contemplate the beauty of the universe.
 Ringers forego habs and use vacuum-tolerant morphs to live here, going months without seeing anyone else.
-Some ringers are here to hide, but most are just solitary; they look out for each other and protect each other's privacy.
+Some ringers are here to hide, but most are just solitary; they look out for each other and protect each other’s privacy.

 ## Gas Mining